 There are 2 abstractions in the catchment and neither of them are 'at risk'.
-As these abstractions don't represent a significant proportion of their corresponding resources, it is unlikely that they are affecting any aspect of water quality in this shellfish area.
+As these abstractions don't represent a significant proportion of their corresponding resources, they are unlikely to be affecting any aspect of water quality in this shellfish area.